bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

       BaseUrl: https://acme.com

-.. rubric:: Host Header
+.. rubric:: HTTP Headers

 To successfully integrate a reverse proxy with the |ivy-engine| you need to pass the host which the client itself initally has requested, so that the |ivy-engine| can generate correct URLs based on the request.
-All documented examples preserving this host header, but if you integrate the |ivy-engine| with any other reverse proxy you need to pass the host header to the |ivy-engine|.
+All documented examples preserve this :code:`Host` header, but if you integrate the |ivy-engine| with any other reverse proxy you need to pass the :code:`Host` header to the |ivy-engine|.

+Check out also the following headers in the example which need to be set correctly:

+- :code:`X-Forwarded-For`
+  for identifying the originating IP address of a client connecting to the reverse proxy server.
+It should not affect functionality, but you may be glad to have the correct IP address of your client in the logs.
+- :code:`X-Forwarded-Proto`
+  for identifying the protocol (HTTP or HTTPS) that a client used to connect to your reverse proxy server.
+This is important otherwise the generated links or redirects are wrong.
+Mostly only needed to terminate SSL on the reverse proxy server.

+You can change the name of the :code:`X-Forwarded` headers in the :ref:`ivy-yaml` , see section :code:`ReverseProxy`.

 .. toctree::
     :maxdepth: 1